Application Process & Timeline

 Your test scores are sent automatically to the medical schools that you have designated.
 The MCAT must be taken within a four-year period measured from the time you take the test to the point of intended matriculation.

-In order for your application to be considered for the 2015-16 Admissions cycle, at least 1 MCAT result after August 1, 2012 and before September 15, 2015 should be included in your application.
-While all of your MCAT scores within the AAMC database are viewed, the oldest MCAT accepted for your application to be considered is August 1, 2012.
-If your only available MCAT results are prior to that date, your application will not accepted for this season.
-If you have further questions regarding this policy, please feel free to contact firstname.lastname@example.org.
+In order for your application to be considered for the 2016-2017 Admissions cycle, at least 1 MCAT result after August 1, 2013 and before September 15, 2016 should be included in your application.
+While all of your MCAT scores within the AAMC database are viewed, the oldest MCAT accepted for your application to be considered is August 1, 2013.
+If your only available MCAT results are prior to that date, your application will not be accepted for this season.
+If you have further questions regarding this policy, please feel free to contact email@example.com.

 B. Letters of Recommendation

 All letters of recommendation must be submitted through the AMCAS Letters Service.